Rifle City Council approves new city hall HVAC system for roughly $1 million

 The contract for the HVAC system is with PNCI Construction, Inc. of Grand Junction.

 The three-phase renovation project began in 2021.
-The first two phases of the project are now complete, and included reconfiguration of the city’s finance department customer service area, renovation of physical spaces, added security and plumbing and sewer improvements.
+The first two phases of the project are now complete, and included reconfiguration of the city’s finance department customer service area, renovation of physical spaces, added security, and plumbing and sewer improvements.

 In July, however, Rifle City Council and city staff held a special meeting to address concerns over project funding.
 According to Rifle City Manager Tommy Klein, tapering sales-and-use tax revenues paired with a need to set aside funds for other infrastructure projects meant the city needed to reduce the scope of the wish list of phase three of the city hall project.

-The city responded by nixing things like ceiling demolition, window replacement and masonry work on the third floor.
+The city responded by nixing things like ceiling demolition, window replacement, and masonry work on the third floor.
 IT agreed that adding a new HVAC system was the city’s highest priority.

 “We’re not getting what we wanted,” Rifle City Council member Brian Condie said.
 “But we’re getting what we need.”